googleapis/gapic-generator-go/CONTRIBUTING.md

     make test

-When opening a PR, please prefix the title with the main component the change effects.
-These chould be one of `gapic`, `gencli`, `samples`, `bazel`, or `chore`.
+When opening a PR, please prefix the title with the main component the change effects, separated from the message with a colon.
+This chould be one of `gapic`, `gencli`, `samples`, `bazel`, or `chore`.
 For example:

     gapic: strip reference links in comments